lesterlxy/todash.space/cv.md

 - Implemented memory management algorithms in C.
 - Collaborated with IC engineers to integrate software solutions.
-- Dismissed due to unforseen circumstances (car accident) and startup's operational needs.
+- Dismissed due to unforeseen circumstances (car accident) and startup's operational needs.

 ### ST Engineering (March 2020 - May 2022)